ULCompSoc/constitution/constitution.md

 #### 5.1.2

-Members shall be notified of general meetings in writing through at least two media (text, email, and/or posters).
+Members shall be notified of general meetings in writing through at least two media (text/email/posters/social-media/other reasonable form of communication).

 #### 5.1.3